janikvonrotz/janikvonrotz.ch/content/post/2018-11-16-raspberry-pi-thermometer-that-connects-everywhere-via-gsm.md

 ---
-title: "2018 09 30 Raspberry Pi thermometer that connects from anywhere via GSM"
+title: "2018 11 16 Raspberry Pi thermometer that connects from anywhere via GSM"
-slug: 2018-09-30-raspberry-pi-thermometer-that-connects-anyywhere-via-gsm
+slug: raspberry-pi-thermometer-that-connects-anyywhere-via-gsm
-date: 2018-09-24T20:00:23+02:00
+date: 2018-11-16T20:00:23+02:00
 categories:
  - Maker
 tags:
  - rasperry pi
+ - maker
+ - thermo sensor
+ - electronics
+ - graphql
- - world
+ - react
-image: /images/logo.png
+image: /images/Project Lorauna/raspberry pi model 3.png
 draft: true
 ---

-In this tutorial I am going to show how you can build an online accessible thermometer using the Raspberry Pi 3 B-model.
+This tutorial is about how to build an online accessible thermometer using the Raspberry Pi 3 B-model.

 We will start by buying the electronic components and finish with a chart showing the temperature data.

 Walking through the tutorial requires basic knowledge in working with linux and advanced knowledge in building web applications.
 Whereas the web application part is optionally.

-Using a GSM module and a thermo sensor our Raspberry Pi will retrieve temparature data and save it to a graphql server.
+Using a mobile broadband connection and a thermo sensor our Raspberry Pi will measure the temparature and save it to a graphql server.

 Using react and a graphql client library we will create a chart with the temperature data.